lbl-srg/obc/specification/source/glossary.rst

      * export the control sequence and the verification test in the :term:`Controls Description Language`.

+   Control Sequence Requirement
+     A control sequence requirement is a condition against which an actual control sequence gets tested.
+It is expressed as a predefined CDL control sequence and a set of tolerances.

    Functional Verification Tool
      The Functional Verification Tool is a software that takes as an input the control sequence in CDL, requirements expressed in CDL,